simeononsecurity/simeononsecurity.ch/content/articles/five-key-skills-every-information-systems-manager-should-have/index.en.md

 5. **Leadership and Adaptability:** As the role of MIS professionals expands beyond technical expertise, **leadership and adaptability** become crucial.
 Effective **team management** and the ability to collaborate with diverse stakeholders foster innovation and drive success.
 Additionally, MIS professionals need to demonstrate **emotional intelligence** to navigate organizational challenges, empathize with team members, and foster a positive work environment.

-By possessing these key skills, MIS professionals can effectively bridge the gap between business and technology, ensuring that information systems align with organizational goals, comply with regulations, and drive success in the ever-evolving digital landscape.
+By possessing these key skills, MIS professionals can effectively bridge the gap between business and technology, ensuring that information systems align with organizational goals, comply with regulations, and drive success in the rapidly changing digital landscape.

 ### How to develop and improve these skills